Razbolt/pairtrader/README.md

 ## Usage

 The main entry point is `main.py`.
-It downloads historical data from Yahoo Finance for 20 S&P 500 tickers, prints their correlation matrix and then trains RL agents (PPO, DQN and SAC).
+It downloads daily close prices (with dividends and splits auto-adjusted) for 20 S&P 500 tickers.
+The prices are saved under `data/` using a file name such as `S&P-2015-01-01--2020-01-01.csv`.
+The script prints the correlation matrix of the prices and then trains RL agents (PPO, DQN and SAC).

 ```bash
 python main.py --start 2015-01-01 --end 2020-01-01